 Go to appointments without family members or carers, where possible.
 This is to reduce the risk of contracting or spreading the virus.

 Avoid arriving early to minimise time spent in hospitals.

 If you have COVID-19 symptoms

-You will need to remain in self-isolation while you wait for your results.
+You must continue to self-isolate while you wait for your results.

-- you have had no fever for 5 days, and
+- you have had no fever for 5 days

 - it has been 14 days since you first developed symptoms